 What’s the most important lesson Banksy has taught the world?

 I can’t say that, because you need to decide what his messages stand for.
 We don’t explain to you in our exhibition what he means.
-Very often it is clear what he means, but you would still be surprised from what you hear if you’re just standing there anonymously in the exhibition and listen to the people.
+Very often it is clear what he means, but you would still be surprised from what you hear if you’re just standing there anonymously in the exhibition and listening to the people.
 It’s fascinating to see how ten people who visit the same exhibition see something completely different in the same images.
 It’s not clear cut – for me, it’s an eye-opening thing to see how different people react to the same piece of art and then interpret them in a completely different way.

 Banksy has always given his art away from free in the street, and never claimed any royalty from people using his art to make money either.
 How does this match with charging people more than £20 to see his art on display?